Canghiari04/Fundamentals-of-Artificial-Intelligence-and-Knowledge-Representation/Module_2/theory/4_Meta_Interpreters.md

 We need a method that allows us to store the retrieved informations inside a permanent storage.

 ## 5. Modifying dynamically the program
 Any time a Prolog program is consulted, its representation in terms of data structure is loaded into a database.
-This database is the **program database** loaded in memory, handled by the common Database Management System techniques.
+This database is the **program database** loaded in memory, handled by the common DBMS (DataBase Management System) techniques.

+Note: a Prolog program is a set of **Horn clauses** and they are splitted by the domains of the database, in order to store them as a table definition.

 We can use this representation to update the knowledge base.
 The main methods to update the knowledge base are:
 - 1<sup>st</sup> `assert(T)` \